Exactly Optimal and Communication-Efficient Private Estimation via Block Designs: Main Results

 For matching estimators, we construct a canonical unbiased estimator for each block design mechanism in a similar way as in \cite{SS-18MinYe,HR-19Acharya,PGR-22Feldman}, which is a simple linear function of the counts of the events $Y_i \in \mathcal{I}_x$.
-For simplicity, we call a pair of a block design mechanism and the corresponding canonical estimator as a block design scheme.
-The risk and the worst case risk under mean squared loss of a block design scheme are given as follows.
-The proof is in Appendix \ref{app:proofs}. \begin{theorem} Given $n$ and a $(v,b,r,k,\lambda,\epsilon)$-block design mechanism $Q$, there is an unbiased estimator given as
+For simplicity, we call a pair of a block design mechanism and the corresponding canonical estimator as a \textbf{block design scheme}. \begin{theorem} Given $n$ and a $(v,b,r,k,\lambda,\epsilon)$-block design mechanism $Q$, there is an unbiased\footnote{Unbiasedness means $\mathbb{E}_{P,Q}[\hat{P}_n]=P$ for all $P \in \Delta_v$} estimator given as

 where